MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

 Finally, use `sudo` if you want to run the environment as root.

-A command with defined memory, and "QEMU-like" setup that worked for me is the following:
+A command with defined memory and a “QEMU-like” setup that worked for me is the following:

 ```
 sudo vng -m 6G --disable-microvm --qemu-opts="-cpu qemu64"